zucchivan/music-theory/README.md

 #### Music theory models in Go

-There's an example command-line utility `music.go` to demo the libraries, with `bin/` wrappers for different functions, as follows.
+There's an example command-line utility `music-theory.go` to demo the libraries, with a `bin/` wrapper.

-##### Chords

-To build a chord, run `bin/chord` followed by the name of the chord, e.g.:
+To build and install `music-theory` to your machine:

+    make install

+Then, to calculate the note pitch classes for a specified Chord:

-    $ bin/chord Cm nondominant -5 679
+    $ music-theory chord "Cm nondominant -5 679"

     root: C
     tones: